Averages of simplex Hilbert transforms: Introduction

 { \em Organization of the paper.} In \S \ref{sec:main} we prove Theorem \ref{thm:cond}.
 In \S \ref{sec:twisted} we prove the estimate \eqref{eqn:Lpboundhm} for $n=3$.
 In \S \ref{sec:counterex} we give a counterexample to \eqref{eqn:Lpbound} if $p_j=\infty$ for some $j\in\{1,\dots,n\}$.
 In \S \ref{sec:multiplier} we make some comments about the symbol $\mu_n$.\\

-{ \em Acknowledgment.} We thank Vjeko Kova\v{c} for helpful comments on a preliminary draft and Lenka Slav\'{i}kov\'{a} for pointing out an error in a related work that was relevant to a previous version of this paper.
+{ \em Acknowledgment.} We thank Vjeko Kova\v{c} for helpful comments on a preliminary draft and Lenka Slav\'{i}kov\'{a} for pointing out an oversight in a previous version of this paper.